Measuring and Mitigating Gender Bias in Embedding Models

 Fox

 This visualization shows how words can be represented as points in a 2D space.
-Each animal's position is defined by two numbers (its embedding): how domestic/wild it is (0-1) and how feline/canine it is (0-1).
+Each animal's position is defined by two numbers (its embedding): how domestic/wild it is (0-1) and how cat-like/dog-like it is (0-1).
 Hover over points to see their exact embedding values.

 When these models encode terms related to professional domains, such biases become evident in the geometric relationships between vectors.
 For example, the patterns found in this analysis of gender bias emerge from similar vector relationships, where terms associated with leadership or technical competence consistently show stronger geometric proximity to male-associated terms.